benshimonz/V1/README.md

 First, any pair (A,B) that matches the pattern is found.
 Then, the aggregate condition is checked:

-For any assignment of A:
+For any concrete A:

-* There are at least 10 assignments of B such that (B called A, and A called B)
+* There are at least 10 concrete B's such that (B called A, and A called B)

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q177-2.png)

-For any assignment of A:
+For any concrete A:

-* There are at least 10 assignments of B such that (B called A, and A called B)
+* There are at least 10 concrete B's such that (B called A, and A called B)
-* There are at least 10 assignments of B such that (A called B, and B called A)
+* There are at least 10 concrete B's such that (A called B, and B called A)

 _**Q178:** Any phone A that was called from at least 10 phones and either (i) A called only one phone - which is not one of those (ii) A called at least 2 phones_